Graham vs Guerrero Thompson: A TEA Success Story

 What is Graham Elementary’s TEA rating?

-Graham Elementary received an overall C rating with a score of 71 out of 100 from the Texas Education Agency in 2025.
+Graham Elementary received an overall C rating from the Texas Education Agency in 2025.

 What is Guerrero Thompson Elementary’s TEA rating?

-Guerrero Thompson Elementary received an overall B rating with a score of 87 out of 100 from the Texas Education Agency in 2025.
+Guerrero Thompson Elementary received an overall B rating from the Texas Education Agency in 2025.

 Are Graham and Guerrero Thompson in the same school district?